-A basic ability to read music and understand intervals like major 3rd, tritone, etc. is a requirement of these courses.
+Yes, but if you need to learn or brush up, we have a very modestly-priced course to start you off – Fundamentals of Reading Music.
+A basic ability to read music and understand intervals like major 3rd, tritone, etc. is a requirement of the other courses.
 This is because the musical examples are in traditional staff notation and musical distances are measured using standard interval names.

 Yes.
 Courses can be purchased and viewed on desktop, mobile, and tablet devices with an internet connection.